xyu/heroku-wp/README.md

 This is a template for installing and running [WordPress](http://wordpress.org/) on [Heroku](http://www.heroku.com/) with a focus on speed and security while using the official Heroku stack.

-The repository is built on top of the following technolgies.
+The repository is built on top of the following technologies.
 * [nginx](http://nginx.org) - For serving web content.
 * [HHVM](http://hhvm.com) - A virtual machine designed to serve Hack and PHP.
-* [MySQL](http://www.mysql.com) - Provided by the ClearDB addon.
+* [MySQL](http://www.mysql.com) - Provided by the ClearDB add-on.
-* [Memcached](http://memcached.org) - Provided by the MemCachier addon.
+* [Memcached](http://memcached.org) - Provided by the MemCachier add-on.
 * [Composer](https://getcomposer.org) - A dependency manager to make installing and managing plugins easier.

 In additon repository comes bundled with the following plugins.